-To review Elliott Smith’s influences we have to start with artists from the sixties and connect them to today’s music scene.
-Here the summary diagram:
+To begin reviewing Elliott Smith’s influences, we have to start naming artists from the sixties and establish a connection between them and today’s music scene.

 Elliott Smith’s influences go back to the beginning of more classic pop and rock, with the obvious reference to The Beatles, but also to Nick Drake, Nico and Bob Dylan.
 British bands like Oasis and The Who also served as inspiration for his rockier output.